jonaskratochvil/ai_models/README.md

 2. gym
 3. numpy

-The code should run properlu under python 3.6
+The code should run properly under python 3.6